NetBird client on MikroTik router

 RouterOS is MikroTik's operating system that powers MikroTik's physical routers, switches and Cloud Hosted Routers (CHR).

-Container is MikroTik's implementation of Linux containers, added in RouterOS v7.4 as an extra package, allowing users to run containerized environments within RouterOS.
+Container is MikroTik's implementation of Linux containers, added in RouterOS v7.4 as an extra package,

 In this guide we'll deploy NetBird client in a MikroTik container.